 With CDs, government insurance programs such as the Federal Deposit Insurance Corporation (FDIC) reduce the risk of investing.
 But the risks still matter, right?
 If you’re over the limits of insurance coverage, you don’t put all your money in the same bank.

-Even if you’re under the FDIC insurance limits, you don’t put money into a bank that is at risk of going under.
+Even if you’re under the FDIC insurance limits, you don’t put money in a bank that’s at risk of going under.
 Do that, and you’ll have the hassle of getting your money back.